FikriAbdillah01/gdp-prediction/README.md

 <img width = "800" height = "300" src = "figures/linalg/Linear Regression data 1959 to predict 2004.png">
 </p>

-- Dari dua gambar diatas, regressi linear dengan data tahun 1959 memprediksi lebih akurat jika dibandingkan dengan 1948 dalam hal prediksi GDP.
-Terlebih, model ini dapat memprediksi krisis ekonomi tahun 2020 dengan nilai RMSE yang lebih kecil.
+- From the two figures above, linear regression with 1959 data predicts more accurately when compared to 1948 in terms of GDP prediction.
+Moreover, this model can predict the 2020 economic crisis with a smaller RMSE value.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/linalg/Linear Regression data 1972 to predict 2004.png">
 </p>

-- Gambar diatas merupakan hasil prediksi model dengan data dari tahun 1972 hingga 2003 yang memiliki 10 fitur.
-RMSE regressi linear dengan data ini lebih kecil jika dibandinkan dengan data-data sebelumnya.
+- The image above is the result of model prediction with data from 1972 to 2003 which has 10 features.
+The RMSE of linear regression with this data is smaller when compared to previous data.

 ### LASSO Regression
-LASSO (Least Absolute Shrinkage Selection Operator) Regression, also known as L1 Regression, merupakan salah satu regularized regression yang secara matematis hampir mirip dengan Linear Regression.
-Namun, model ini memiliki regularization $\lambda$ yang digunakan untuk mengurangi error dikarenakan overfitting pada saat pelatihan.
-The Residual Sum of Squares (RSS) can be archevied by
+LASSO (Least Absolute Shrinkage Selection Operator) Regression, also known as L1 Regression, is one of the regularized regressions that is mathematically almost similar to Linear Regression.
+However, this model has a regularization $\lambda$ which is used to reduce errors due to overfitting during training.
+The Residual Sum of Squares (RSS) can be archived by

 $$RSS = \min |y - \hat{y}|$$

 $$RSS + \lambda \sum_{i=1} \beta_i$$

 where $\lambda$ denotes regularization parameter that controls the amount of regularizatio applied.
 The RSS represent the measurement the error between predicted and actual values.
-This indicator can be any error measurement such as RMSE, MSE, or MAE.
-Hasil dari Lasso Regression dapat dilihat dibawah ini.
+This indicator can be any error measurement such as RMSE, MSE, or MAE.The result of Lasso Regression model can be seen below.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/lassoreg/Lasso Regression data 1947 to predict 1959.png">